 - How it's scored: Each type is scored slightly differently.
 Coding tasks and Multiple Choice questions are graded automatically for correctness, whereas analysis tasks are left for you to manually grade based on your priorities.

 - What it's good for: Any roles which require some element of Data Science.

 In these tasks, candidates will implement a simple web design using HTML and CSS based on a design file.

 - How it’s scored: These are not automatically assessed, the recruiter or hiring manager is given a view of what the web design should look like, and how the candidate's version renders.
 You can also download the file to review it yourself, and then you can assign a score manually in the candidate's report.

 - What it’s good for: These tasks are great for testing entry-level web developers and UI designers who need to know some basic coding principles.

-DevOps tasks are designed to help you assess DevOps skills, and they are focused on writing Bash scripts, Kubernetes, Docker, Terraform, and more.
+DevOps tasks are designed to help you assess DevOps skills, and they are focused on various technologies, including writing Bash scripts, Kubernetes, Docker, Terraform, and more.

 - How they're scored: Automatically for correctness.

 - What they're good for: DevOps, system, and Linux/Unix administrators and other roles that rely heavily on scripting skills